procedural-build/procedural-blender/README.md

 # Blender (2.82+) Python addons for Procedural APIs

-Scripts, components and utilities for Blender 2.82+
+Scripts, components and utilities for Blender 2.82 (or higher)

 ## Installing the addon